Skip to content

 The Riverlands project

 Currently only 14% of England’s rivers are in good health, with 13% of freshwater and wetland species now threatened with extinction in the UK.
-We're setting out to reverse this trend through the Riverlands project.
+We're setting out to reverse this trend through our work.

 Working with partners

 The Porlock project is part of the Interreg 2 Seas Co-Adapt programme.
 We’ve been working with European partners since 2019 to restore natural processes that are more resilient to the impacts of climate change and provides benefits for people and nature.
-The project is well under way and will continue until 2023.
+We also work closely with the Environment Agency.

 Rationale for Riverlands work